-Using his pencil as a pointer Luke ran this eyes down the page until he located messages sent and received on the 28th.
+Guided by his pencil Luke ran this eyes down the page until he located messages sent and received on the 28th.
 A lump instantly formed in his throat when he noticed that a message was sent from Jacqui’s phone at 8.30pm that read,

 “I am now clear of my commitments.
 Do you want to meet in Stacey Park off Le Sands Drive?
 I have something to show you.”